CCeph/battleships/README.md

 (Done) Allow the game to be reset
 Hide input section when game is not reset
 Hide Computer ships
+Fix bug where player clicking a hit position passes their turn

 Let the player know when it is their turn, when they keep playing, and when turns have been switched